AmpereComputing/ampere-perfkit-benchmarker/ampere/pkb/docs/README.md

-# Ampere Performance Toolkit
+# Ampere Perfkit Benchmarker

-Ampere Performance Toolkit (APT) is a fork of PerfKitBenchmarker from GCP: https://github.com/GoogleCloudPlatform/PerfKitBenchmarker
+Ampere Perfkit Benchmarker (APKB) is a fork of PerfKitBenchmarker from GCP: https://github.com/GoogleCloudPlatform/PerfKitBenchmarker

-- APT Version: 2.1.1
+- APKB Version: 2.1.1
 - Upstream Google PerfKitBenchmarker commit SHA: 3a8ae41e2c162829d628f9d59ce4aa2060e0b236

 Features Added

 - Oracle Cloud Infrastructure (OCI) support as a provider
-    - APT can automatically provision/cleanup VMs, VCNs, etc. through OCI for workload runs
+    - APKB can automatically provision/cleanup VMs, VCNs, etc. through OCI for workload runs
 - Additional support for BareMetal testing
 - IRQ binding for experimentation with network intensive workloads
 - A global tuning module that enables declarative bash commands from yaml configs on all systems involved in a test